message/iata/ES.md

 - passengers arriving from Nordland in Norway;
 - passengers arriving from Aland or Lansi-Suomi in Finland;
 - deadheading crew.
-4. Passengers must complete an "FCS Health Control Form" before departure at <a href="https://www.spth.gob.es/">https://www.spth.gob.es/</a> or via the Spain Travel Health-SpTH App.
+4. Passengers entering or transiting through Spain must complete an "FCS Health Control Form" before departure at <a href="https://www.spth.gob.es/">https://www.spth.gob.es/</a> or via the Spain Travel Health-SpTH App.
 This will generate a QR code which must be presented upon arrival.
 - This does not apply to deadheading crew.
 5. Passengers could be subject to quarantine for up to 10 days; details can be found at <a href="https://tinyurl.com/ucevbmtc">https://tinyurl.com/ucevbmtc</a>
 6. Passengers are subject to medical screening upon arrival.